 Sometimes it seems the better part of my life was ‘back then’.
 When exactly was back then, I muse?
 While there was a long and happy window, I decide I know when ‘back then’ was.
 I was in my early 30s, in three bands I enjoyed, and was busy.
 Playing every weekend, rehearsing all week, had lots of side recording jobs.
 Lots going on.
 Felt great, looked great.
 My current life with chickens just doesn’t compare.
 I spend a lot of time trying to sell myself on my new country life, but when my mind wanders like this at 2 am, I just miss it so.

 “You’ll love them, the vocals are so compressed” my girlfriend enticed after I turned down her invitation to see a show.
 That got me.
-I liked punchy vocals you could hear.
+I liked punchy vocals you could really hear.
 I ended up going to the show with her that night.
 Had a good time.
-The scene just pops into my head as it scans the past for tidbits.
+The scene just pops into my head as my brain scans the past for tidbits.
 I remember Conley.
-I’ve never had real girlfriend-girlfriends.
+I’ve never had real girlfriend.
 She was one of the few who kinda came close I guess.
 Always liked her name.
-Sounded like those women’s names from the South which sounded like sur names.
+Sounded like she was from the South, with a first name seeming more like a sur name.
 And I liked that she actually knew what compressed vocals were.
 She and I had a lot of the same issues.
 Insecurity, being a cute woman in a man’s world (music, gear, shows, etc. – even 20 years ago it was much less a woman’s place) and yet needing to be taken seriously, as a peer.
 Yeah, I remember all that.
 You want to be sexy, but you also want them to know you know.
 Are we FB friends, she and I?
 Yes, I remember, we are.
 But I have never communicated with her.
 Maybe now I will…. maybe…. here goes my monkey mind, hopping up to the next branch….

 Maybe I’ll FB Conley (look – it’s become a verb!) and then go see where the members of Starbuck are today.
 There’s still time – the full moon has a few more hours in the sky before she sets….